szldmgy/BlackBoxOptimizer/readme.md

 User support, developer support
 -

 If you have any question, remark or suggestion regarding the project, please don't hesitate to use the [issue tracker](https://github.com/kppeterkiss/BlackBoxOptimizer/issues) or contact us directly at axx6v4(at)inf(dot)elte(dot)hu.
-We are happy to get any feedback or contribution, and if you need to address problems related to parameter tuning, we would like to make sure that we can help you!
+We are happy to get any feedback or contribution, and if you need to httpAddress problems related to parameter tuning, we would like to make sure that we can help you!